wecatch/app-turbo/docs/tutorial/helper.md

 #### What is `helper`

-Helper is business lagic layer.
+Helper is a layer of business logic.
+Each package, in helpers, is a helper.

 `helpers` directory skeleton